 Bitcoin, therefore, appears very similar to any currency traded on foreign exchange markets.
 Unlike fiat currencies/money, bitcoin has no official price.
 What it has are only various averages, which are on price feeds on global exchanges.

-1. Demand and Supply
+1. Demand and Supply of Bitcoin

-The answer to “what determines bitcoin price?” is Demand and Supply.
+The answer to “What determines bitcoin price?” is Demand and Supply.

 Price discovery takes place at the meeting point between demand from the buyers, as well as supply from the sellers.

-With the model of demand and supply into consideration, it will be apparent that the majority of supply is controlled by early the adopters and miners of bitcoin.
+With the model of demand and supply into consideration, it will be apparent that the majority of supply is controlled by early adopters and miners of bitcoin.

 2. Demand Effect